This delicious whole berry easy orange cinnamon cranberry sauce recipe uses maple syrup instead of sugar and takes about 10 minutes to prepare.

 - Cinnamon

-All you do is bring the water and syrup to a boil, add the cranberries, simmer for a bit, stir in the spices, cool and voila – you have cranberry sauce.
+All you do is bring the water and syrup to a boil, add the cranberries, simmer for a bit, stir in the spices, cool, and voila, you have cranberry sauce.
 It doesn’t get much easier.
+See the recipe below for details.

 The great thing about making your own sauce is you can experiment with different spices and flavors.
 I love the combo of zesty flavors in this easy orange cinnamon cranberry sauce.